BrandonPacewic/branp/README.md

 ## Install

-Currently, `branp` is not available on any package manager or through a weget-like command.
+Currently, `branp` is not available on any package manager or through a wget-like command.
 Only supports a manual install.
 This is something that will change in the future, part of this tool is fast configuration on new machines and having many streamlined methods of quickly installing it is a necessity.